fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:--------|:--------|:--------|
 | integer | 0       | 0.14.0  |

-The timeout used to set linger option.
+The timeout used to set the linger option.

 ### `resolve_hostname`